joyent/conch-api/docs/modules/Conch::Controller::WorkspaceRack.md

 Chainable action that takes the `rack_id` provided in the path and looks it up in the database, stashing a resultset to access it as `rack_rs`.

-## get\_layout

-Get the layout of the indicated rack.
-Supports json, csv formats.

-Response uses the WorkspaceRack json schema.

 ## add

 Add a rack to a workspace, unless it is the GLOBAL workspace, provided the rack